Having quality content on your website is one of the most effective ways to improve your e-commerce SEO rankings.

 Speaking of user-generated images, this can be an effective way to add a visual element to your content while highlighting your customers.
-See if someone’s tagged your business on social.
+See if someone’s tagged your business on social media.
 If the image is high-quality (and in line with your brand’s aesthetic), use it!

 Just be sure to ask their permission before sharing.
-Let the person know when the content is published so they can re-share with their networks for an extra boost of exposure.
+If you let the person know when the content is published, they can re-share with their networks for an extra boost of exposure.

 Pro tip: When uploading any images to your site, it’s important to title the images beforehand to serve as alt text, which helps improve your SEO.

-For e-commerce brands looking to boost visibility and sales (and what brand isn’t?), implementing a solid content marketing strategy is the way to go.
+For e-comm brands looking to boost visibility and sales (and what brand isn’t?), implementing a solid content marketing strategy is the way to go.